alexshhadeh/An-Adventure/README.md

 ## How does the maze text file need to look like?

 The file contains the maze only.
 The maze consists of `X` and `-`, where `-` are the way, and `X` are the obstacles (user cannot move on them).
-The starting point must be (0, 1).
+The starting point must be second row, first column.
 Should you have any doubts, check out example mazes in the `maps` folder.

 ## How to play?